ibm-cloud-docs/ContinuousDelivery/cd-vsi-tutorial.md

 {: #tutorial-cd-vsi}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="40m"}

+{{site.data.keyword.contdelivery_short}} will be discontinued in the following regions on 12 Feb 2027: au-syd, ca-mon, ca-tor, eu-es, jp-osa, us-east.
+Code Risk Analyzer and {{site.data.keyword.DRA_short}} will also be deprecated in all regions on 12 Feb 2027.
+Follow the [migration guide](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-migrate-region) to avoid disruption.
+[Learn more](/docs/ContinuousDelivery?topic=ContinuousDelivery-faq_region_feature_consolidation)
+{: important}

 This tutorial demonstrates how to set up a {{site.data.keyword.contdelivery_short}} toolchain and deliver a simple application (app) to a Virtual Machine.
 You can set up source control, and then build, test, and deploy the code to different deployment stages.
 {: shortdesc}